 - Here on chrome shortcut properties Move to the Shortcut tab.

-- In the “Target” field, append the following flag at the end of the path:
+- In the “Target” field, you need to add the following parameters

 - And Target should look like similar to this line:

 If the above parameter doesn’t work, you can also try the following command line:

 - Click the Apply and OK button to make save changes.